POTS flare-up: Triggers, symptoms, and how to cope

 Illness or infection

-Even a minor infection (e.g., a cold or stomach bug) can trigger worsening of POTS symptoms such as dizziness, fatigue, or tachycardia, and recovery may take longer than in people without POTS.
+Even a minor infection (like a cold or stomach bug) can cause POTS symptoms to worsen.
+Recovery may also take longer than in people without the condition.

 Heat exposure